EpicMorg/docker/linux/advanced/zabbix/6.0/proxy-sqlite3/README.md

 This variant is highly recommended when final image size being as small as possible is desired.
 The main caveat to note is that it does use [musl libc](http://www.musl-libc.org) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
 However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
 See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

 To minimize image size, it's uncommon for additional related tools (such as `git` or `bash`) to be included in Alpine-based images.
 Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

+## `zabbix-proxy-sqlite3:ubuntu-<version>`

+This is the defacto image.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

+## `zabbix-proxy-sqlite3:ol-<version>`

+Oracle Linux is an open-source operating system available under the GNU General Public License (GPLv2).
+Suitable for general purpose or Oracle workloads, it benefits from rigorous testing of more than 128,000 hours per day with real-world workloads and includes unique innovations such as Ksplice for zero-downtime kernel patching, DTrace for real-time diagnostics, the powerful Btrfs file system, and more.

 # Supported Docker versions